nataliababic/swdevel-lab-hfarm/README.md

 #### __Load Data__
 This function loads data from a CSV file into a DataFrame.
-The user should rename the the CSV file name "combined_bologna-daily-duration-distribution.csv" into "bologna.csv".
+The user should rename the CSV filename "combined_bologna-daily-duration-distribution.csv" into "bologna.csv".
-Then, the user should rename the columns "Data;Area;Durata;Numero Visitatori" into "Date;Area;Duration;Visitors".
+Then, the user should rename the columns "Data; Area; Durata; Numero Visitatori" into "Date; Area; Duration; Visitors".

 ##### Parameters
 - `file_path (str)`: the path to the CSV file.